Oriented Supersingular Elliptic Curves and Eichler Orders: Acknowledgements

 \section{Acknowledgements}

-The work is supported by the National Key Research and Development Program of China under Grant No. 2022YFA1004900, the National Natural Science Foundation of China under Grant No. 12201637 and No. 62202475, the Natural Science Foundation of Hunan Province of China under Grant No.2021JJ40701, and the Innovation Program for Quantum Science and Technology under Grant No. 2021ZD0302902.
+The work is supported by the National Key Research and Development Program of China under Grant No. 2022YFA1004900, the National Natural Science Foundation of China under Grant No. 12201637 and No. 62202475, and the Innovation Program for Quantum Science and Technology under Grant No. 2021ZD0302902.

+The authors would like to thank the anonymous reviewers for their valuable suggestions and comments on this paper.